The Illusion of

 Logging Infrastructure

-High RiskPrompt and output retention outside primary security boundaries.
+High RiskPrompts and outputs are retained in systems outside your primary security controls — often with broader access and weaker governance.
 Logs sit in systems with separate governance, often accessible to broader operational roles.
 Sensitive content persists well beyond the original interaction.

 Your audit logs may be your largest unmonitored exposure surface.
 They are almost certainly not covered by your AI service agreement.